Table of Contents

 |UTI d/t urease splitting organisms||Alkaline|

-Normal specific gravity of urine is 1.005–1.025.
-It is a measure of kidney’s concentrating ability.
+The normal specific gravity of urine is 1.005–1.025.
+It is a measure of the kidney’s concentrating ability.
 It can also give us an idea about the hydration status and the osmolality.
 For each rise in the specific gravity by 0.001 above 1, the urine osmolality increases by about 30–35 mosmol/kg.

 |Low Specific Gravity||High Specific Gravity|